Ty France Player Props: Mariners vs. Giants

 Giants Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Giants pitching staff ranks 12th in MLB.

-- The Giants' 4.00 team ERA ranks 12th across all MLB pitching staffs.
+- The Giants' 4.02 team ERA ranks 12th across all league pitching staffs.

-- The Giants give up the eighth-fewest home runs in baseball (88 total, one per game).
+- Giants pitchers combine to surrender the sixth-fewest home runs in baseball (88 total, one per game).

-- In his last time out on Wednesday against the Toronto Blue Jays, the right-hander went five innings, giving up five earned runs while surrendering eight hits.
+- The righty last pitched on Thursday against the Toronto Blue Jays, when he went six innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.